jddixon/magicsack/ghpDoc/index.md

 This command erases anything under `.magicsack`.
 If `uDir` is not a subdirectory of `.magicsack`, `uDir` will be erased if the system permits.

+This operation is irrevocable.
+If the correct passphrase is supplied, all information on the user's machine relating to the `magicsack` installation will be erased, unless somehow otherwise protected by the system.

 ### add